soapergem/debs3-plugin/README.md

 * **expect**
 * **deb-s3**

-In addition you should also update your `~/.gnupg/gpg.conf` file to include (at least) the following:
+You should also update your `~/.gnupg/gpg.conf` file to include (at least) the following:

 ```
 personal-digest-preferences SHA256